ucr-riple/NullAwayAnnotator/runner/README.md

 Before running, please make sure that all the changes in the `Requirements for the Target Project` section has been applied to the target project.

 The script is written in `python3` in the file `run.py`.
-It needs the `core.jar` file to execute at the relative path: `./jars/core.jar` just like the structure in this repo.
+It requires the `core.jar` the relative path: `./jars/core.jar` to execute.
 To recreate/update the `core.jar` please run `python3 updatejar.py`

 To run the script a `command` must be passed to the script.
 A `command` must be one of the followings:
 1. `explore`: It will make `diagnose_report.json` file which is the result of analyizing all fixes comming from `NullAway`